DANCE & MULTI-DISCIPLINARY

-The lyrebird adopts the calls of other birds in order to appear most attractive and find a mate.
-But there is the authentic identity of the bird underneath that is no mimic.
-In the same way, there are external pressures thrust upon Indigenous people to prove their ‘blackness’ and to adopt certain ways of talking and appearing.
-But if your family was denied their culture by the impact of colonisation, then what really makes you Aboriginal?
+The lyrebird adopts the calls of other birds to appear more attractive, but the birds’ authentic identity cannot be mimicked.
+In the same way, external pressures are thrust upon Indigenous people to prove their ‘blackness’ and adopt certain ways of talking and appearing.
+But if your family was denied their culture by the impact of colonization, then what really makes you Aboriginal?

 MALI’E | Tåno’ Uchan